sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 Click Browser(left side) > Servers > Postgre SQL 10.
 Create the user `postgres` with password `openvino`.
 Open `SQL Shell` from Windows Search Bar to check this setup.
-Click 'Enter' for Server, Database, Port, Username and type 'openvino' for Password.
+'Enter' to set Server, Database, Port, Username as default and type 'openvino' for Password.
 ```bat
 Server [localhost]:
 Database [postgres]: